-After the first day of grading, embryos are checked for fertilization but not graded.
-Embryos are then left alone throughout days 3, 4, and 5, at which point they enter the blastocyst stage.
+On the first day, after insemination, the embryos are checked for fertilization but not graded.
+Embryos are graded at Day 3 and after Day 5, for further developmental evaluation until it reaches the blastocyst stage.
 This is the developmental stage that occurs prior to implantation of the embryo in the uterus.
 Blastocyst implantation after day 5 is beneficial because it leads to more viable embryos that have already overcome possible developmental hurdles.

 It’s important to note that embryo grading is a subjective process.
 An embryologist makes an assumption about an egg or embryo’s maturity and potential viability based on their own experience and expertise, but there is no clear cut way to evaluate whether an embryo will result in a successful pregnancy.